We’ll certainly miss ELIZABETH TAYLOR, the Oscar-winning, violet-eyed goddess who was quite simply a screen legend.

-ELIZABETH TAYLOR, who died yesterday aged 79, was a Hollywood screen legend.
+ELIZABETH TAYLOR, who died yesterday aged 79, was quite simply a Hollywood screen legend.
 Her extraordinary career spanned 60 years from her earliest screen role in There’s One Born Every Minute in 1942 until her last in Elton John’s video short Original Sin in 2002.

 She portrayed so many unforgettable characters in her long and distinguished career and there are a handful of ones that stick in my memory.
 I remember very clearly watching her as the gutsy Velvet Brown in the classic National Velvet (1944) where she cut off all her hair to persuade people she was a boy in order to ride in the famous horse race, The Grand National.
 And she was Leslie Benedict, the wife of Rock Hudson’s ranch owner Bick Benedict alongside James Dean’s Jett Rink in the sprawling Texan family drama Giant (1956).
 I also remember her as Maggie, the brittle but passionate wife of Paul Newman’s Brick in the screen version of Tennessee Williams’ iconic play, Cat On A Hot Tin Roof (1958).